-It is a numerical value between 0 and 100 (the default threshold is 60).
+It is a numerical value between 0 and 100 (or 0 and 1).

 It translates the continuous output of CAD (abnormality score) into a binary output (a classification).

 The first classification: Any chest X-ray with a score above the threshold value is automatically classified as "TB" (or similar) by CAD.